Even with the best email list, it’s easy for your

 Not everyone is going to click on the obvious link or

 button.
 Some people will click on your images, especially if they're designed to resemble a sales flyer.

 download an ebook and including a picture of the ebook cover in the email.
 Don't just

 hyperlink the text next to the image telling people to "download it

 People are naturally drawn to images much more than text, and you want to give

-your email subscribers as many options to get your ebook as you can.
+your subscribers as many options to get your ebook as possible.

 9. Add text links

-It’s always a good idea to include multiple places to click
+It’s always good to include multiple places to click

 a noticeable text link (or two) when applicable, as having more links increases